-Because you can customize the menus and toolbars to suit your needs, your screen may appear somewhat different.
+Because you can customize the menus, toolbars, and the Dashboard to suit your needs, your screen may appear somewhat different.
 AutoCAD and AutoCAD LT provide many more toolbars that you can display when you need them.
 Some examples of toolbars are Dimension, View, and Zoom.
 You learn about these, and more, later in this book.